Large Sample Mean-Field Stochastic Optimization: Optimal Relaxed Solutions of Sampled Optimization Problem

-This section introduces our first main result, dealing with the existence of optimal relaxed solutions to the stochastic optimization problem \eqref{eq:relaxed-controlQ}. \begin{theorem} Let assumptions {\Afg} and {\Atheta} hold.
-Then, there exists an optimal solution to the relaxed control problem~\eqref{eq:relaxed-controlQ} in the finite sample case. \end{theorem}
+The next proposition, whose proof is reported in the Appendix, establishes the existence of optimal relaxed solutions to the stochastic optimization problem \eqref{eq:relaxed-controlQ}. \begin{proposition} Let {\Afg} and {\Atheta} hold.
+Then, there exists an optimal solution to the relaxed control problem~\eqref{eq:relaxed-controlQ} in the finite sample case. \end{proposition}